GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basemap.md

 :::

-To add a Basemap from the QuickMapServices Plugin:
+To add a basemap from the QuickMapServices plugin:

 1. In the main menu in the top bar of your screen, navigate to `Web` > `QuickMapServices`
 2. Click on `Search QMS`.
 A new panel will open, most likely at the bottom right.